- The Fiscal

 Under the slow recovery scenario, lower interest income accounts for two years of accelerated depletion.

-BPC’s estimates show that the Social Security trust funds may be depleted in 2029, which is six years earlier than the Trustees’ projection.
-The estimates were made by assuming an economic downturn that was equal in size to that of the Great Recession, while accounting for today’s larger beneficiary population, the expansion of unemployment benefits that would likely slow the increase in disability benefit claims, and the increase in mortality.
+BPC’s estimates show that the Social Security trust funds may be depleted in 2030, which is five years earlier than the Trustees’ projection.
+The estimates were made by assuming an economic downturn that was equal in size to that of the Great Recession, while accounting for today’s larger eligible population and the increase in mortality.
 The acceleration of the depletion date in BPC’s analysis is attributed to revenue loss from reduced taxes and a drop in interest income because of lower rates.
-BPC also simulated an economic downturn that is twice the severity of the Great Recession with even higher costs and lower revenues, and that scenario resulted in a further acceleration of the depletion date to 2026.
+BPC also simulated an economic downturn that is 1.5 times the severity of the Great Recession with even higher costs and lower revenues, and that scenario resulted in a further acceleration of the depletion date to 2028.

 During a hearing before the House Ways and Means Committee in July, Stephen Goss, Chief Actuary of the Social Security Administration (SSA), discussed projections of the pandemic’s impact on the trust funds.
 According to the SSA’s projections, a 10 percent reduction in income from employment earnings and payroll taxes for 2020 would move the depletion date forward to 2034.
 The estimate was made under the assumption that the economy would recover in 2021 and that there would not be a second wave of cases followed by another substantial closure of the economy.
 But the SSA expects that a deeper, more permanent reduction in economic activity would have a larger impact on the solvency of the trust funds.
 In April, the Actuary offered a projection that if income was reduced by 15 percent in each of the next two years, the Social Security trust funds could become depleted by late 2033.